dwhenson/personal-site/src/posts.md

 ---
-title: "Notes on Learnign to Code and Other Things"
+title: "Notes on Learning to Code and Other Things"
 layout: "layouts/posts.html"
 pagination:
   data: collections.posts